 Most often, catnip will grow well in native soil with no amendments, but if you know your soil is nutrient deficient, mix in some homemade compost before planting.

-As mentioned before, catnip attracts beneficial insects to your garden that eat pests like aphids.
+As mentioned before, growing catnip attracts beneficial insects to your garden that eat pests like aphids.
 This makes them a great choice to use for companion planting.

 If you have a vegetable garden, consider planting some catnip in or around it.
 Not only will it help to attract good insects, it might also encourage your cat (if you have one) to come to the garden and keep away mice and voles.